 Want to know something funny?
 When I was a kid, I hated all pie.
 Weird, right?
 What can I say?
-I thought pie crust was disgusting.
+I thought the pie crust was disgusting.

-Well, actually, I hated all pie EXCEPT my Grandma Sisson's pumpkin pie, which I would top with about half of a can of Reddi-Whip and then eat by scraping the pumpkin pie filling out of the pie crust.
-Yep, I just left the crust behind, right there on the plate.
+Well, actually, I hated all pie EXCEPT my Grandma Sisson’s pumpkin pie, which I would top with about half of a can of Reddi-Whip and then eat it by scraping the pumpkin pie filling out of the pie crust.
+I just left the crust behind, right there on the plate.

-Now, back to the issue at hand: how to make pumpkin pie from scratch.
-You might be tempted to hop in the car and brave the holiday lines to make that Costco connection.
+Now, back to the issue: how to make pumpkin pie from scratch.
+You might be tempted to hop in the car and brave the holiday lines to buy a storebought pie.

 Resist!
 After you try this recipe, no grocery store pie, not even Costco pumpkin pie, will be able to measure up.

-Don't be afraid; this recipe is ultra-easy!
-It's THE BEST pumpkin pie recipe, and I'm going to take you through it step-by-step.
+Don’t be afraid; this recipe is ultra-easy!
+It’s THE BEST pumpkin pie recipe; I will take you through it step-by-step.

-What You’ll Love About This Recipe
+What You‘ll Love About This Pumpkin Pie

 - This pumpkin pie isn't too sweet.
 It's full of the perfect amount of pumpkin spice flavor without being cloyingly sweet.